CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ## Links for Help
 including filing help tickets from the app
 ### Functionality
+Because this is a new and unfamiliar software for the students, we will have to add helpful links for the student to use.
+These will include links to the Allen High School acedemic planning guide: https://canvas.allenisd.org/courses/858742.
+On top of this, we can operate a help ticket through our website, this will allow students to both ask questions and get their questions answered without having to leave the site.
 ### Design
+In order to add helpful links, all we will have to do is get access to the links, after this we will need to display it in the View.
+In order to manage the help ticket, we will have to store both the responses and questions on the database.
 ### QA
 First, the links for help open up when clicked.
 Then make sure the proper website is opened up and ensure that the correct content is